Webist/InterServices/app/Data/readme.md

 Example usage
-New route created and there is no need to connect to database, but fetch data from file storage.
+New route created and there is no need to connect to database, but fetch the data from a file storage.

 In that case the `indexKey` of that route will be very useful to save data in correct file and fetch contents.